 In 2014 I completed my 200hr Yoga Alliance, Grace & Presence Vinyasa yoga teacher training with the wonderful and inspiring Mollie Mcclellend Morris of Sadhaka yoga centre.
 I am also eternally grateful to my Mysore teacher Catherine Haylock of Yoga creation in East London for her precision, encouragement and guidance over the years in my Ashtanga Mysore practice.
 And I cannot fail to mention a continued influence on my practice, Stewart Gilchrist.

-I am currently completing my Kundalini (Yoga of awareness - as taught by Yogi Baghjan) Yoga teacher training with the magical Gurmukh and her knowledgeable husband Gurushabad, the highest authorities of Kundalini yoga.
-Looking forward to sharing this incredible technology with you later on this year.
+I completed my Kundalini (Yoga of awareness - as taught by Yogi Baghjan) Yoga teacher training with the magical Gurmukh and her knowledgeable husband Gurushabad, the highest authorities of Kundalini yoga in Oct 2017.
+Looking forward to sharing this incredible technology with you.

 Having practiced and experimented with many different styles of yoga, from Ashtanga, Hatha, Hot yoga, Iyengar, Dharma Mittre and Kundalini, I have found my feet (for now) in Vinyasa flow.
 For me it has the intensity and passion as an Ashtanga Mysore practice yet it contains the scope for unique creativity and freedom of expression.